Inequality, inflation hurting pandemic recovery: IMF

-WASHINGTON: The global economic bounceback from the Covid-19 crisis will downshift this year as countries struggle with rising prices, high debt loads and divergent recoveries in which poor nations are slipping behind wealthier ones, the leader of the IMF will warn on Tuesday.
+WASHINGTON: The global economic bounceback from the Covid-19 crisis will downshift this year as countries struggle with rising prices, high debt loads and divergent recoveries in which poor nations are slipping behind wealthier ones, the leader of the IMF warned on Tuesday.

 While the Washington-based crisis lender has hundreds of billions of dollars in new firepower to help countries recover from the catastrophe, IMF Managing Director Kristalina Georgieva said factors from rising food prices to unequal vaccine access were taking a toll.

-"We face a global recovery that remains 'hobbled' by the pandemic and its impact.
-We are unable to walk forward properly," Georgieva said, according to prepared remarks released by the IMF ahead of her Tuesday speech at Bocconi University in Milan.
+“We face a global recovery that remains ‘hobbled’ by the pandemic and its impact.
+We are unable to walk forward properly,” Georgieva said in a speech delivered virtually from Washington to Bocconi University in Milan.

 “Economic output in advanced economies is projected to return to pre-pandemic trends by 2022.
 But most emerging and developing countries will take many more years to recover,” Georgieva said.

-Georgieva's speech in Italy comes ahead of the fall meetings of the IMF and World Bank, where the former will unveil its latest World Economic Outlook offering forecasts on an array of topics.
+Georgieva’s speech comes ahead of the fall meetings of the IMF and World Bank, where the former will unveil its latest World Economic Outlook offering forecasts on an array of topics.

 These reserves, $275 billion of which went to emerging and developing nations, give countries funds to draw on as their economies recover.
 In her speech, Georgieva calls on countries that don’t need them to channel them into the fund’s anti-poverty programs.